redhookmq/redhook-1/src/markup/content/_index.md

         schools around the country.
 She also served as the Regional Director of Policy and Advocacy for the California Charter Schools Association (CCSA).
-In this capacity, she represented over 250 schools throughout the greater LA area as they navigated the Prop 39 process.
+In this capacity, she represented over 250 schools throughout the greater LA area and helped over 80 schools as they navigated the Prop 39 process.

         Marisa previously worked for the East LA Community Corporation (ELACC),